vitormormul/Ebanx.Services.Account/README.md

   - Among the mediator behavior, its pipeline was used to attach a validator for each request created.
 - The data is persisted to an in-memory database.
 Once the application is down, the data is lost.
   - The mediator approach also ensured CQRS, distinguishing the requests between command or query.
-  - The CQRS approach was used, using interfaces required from the Application layer which were implemented by the Infrastructure layer.
-There was one for reading and another for writing operations
+  - The CQRS approach was used with interfaces required from the Application layer which were implemented by the Infrastructure layer.
+There was one interface for reading and another for writing operations.
-    - This approach also relies on Integration Segregation from SOLID principles.
+    - This approach also relies on Interface Segregation from SOLID principles.

 ### Example